-The Lynx USB from American Medical ID is a traditional-style medical alert bracelet with a stylish metal-link band connected to a flat metal plate.
+The Lynx USB from American Medical ID boasts a traditional style with a stylish metal-link band connected to a flat metal plate.
 The plate has the universally recognizable symbol for a medical issue, and you can have your essential information engraved on the rest of the plate.
-However, for a full-profile of your medical treatment requirements, a USB drive is hidden under the plate and swivels out when you twist the medical symbol.
+However, for a full-profile of your medical treatment requirements, a USB drive is hidden under the plate and swivels out when you twist the medical symbol, making it one of the best medical alert bracelets (opens in new tab)for a discreet design.

 The USB drive has almost 7.5GB of storage.
 This is almost twice as much storage as the Key2Life Sport and Key2Life Paracord.
 This also explains, to a degree, the $50 price.
 It's also the only medical ID bracelet I reviewed made entirely of metal, which gives it a more traditional watch-band look.